 Property Fraud Alert

-Since the Clerk's Office launched our FREE Property Fraud Alert system, nearly 18,000 individuals and businesses have already signed up to help secure their homes and businesses from potential scammers!
+This FREE service offers you an important tool to help secure your property from any potential fraud.
+Since the Clerk's Office launched our Property Fraud Alert system, nearly 33,000 individuals and businesses have already signed up to help secure their homes and businesses from potential scammers.
+We invite you to join with them.
+It is quick and easy to sign up!

 Register for Property Fraud Alert for Free

-You may repeat the process to monitor additional names.
-If you entered an email address, you will receive a confirmation message.
+You may repeat the process to monitor as many additional names as you would like.
+If you enter an email address, you will receive a confirmation message.

 If You Receive an Alert

-• Search the online Official Records to view the actual document.
-To search using the Clerk’s Instrument Number, choose the Instrument Number tab at the top and enter the document number from your Property Fraud Alert.
+- Search the online Official Records to view the actual document.
+To search using the Clerk’s Instrument Number, choose the Instrument Number search option (outlined in red below) and enter the document number from your Property Fraud Alert.

 Change or Cancel Your Subscription